 Apart from the few hundred fonts found on any software, graphic designers have thousands more stocked up.
 They are any graphic designers secret advantage.
 Some designers prefer to buy new fonts every now and then or when working on a new book cover.
 Sometimes it will be included in the pricing itself.
 Few designers prefer to create font that appears as if it’s illustrated by hand.

-After you explain to the book cover designer what you want, they move forward and create two versions of the same cover are prepared like this, and you can choose anyone.
+After you explain to the cover designer your requirements, they move forward to create two versions of the cover, and you can choose anyone.

 Some covers might even be your favourite but will be rejected due to various reasons such as lack of contrast in colours, wrong font, too big an author name (author’s name can be in a bigger font than the title ONLY if you are a very famous author like Rowling, Sidney Sheldon, etc.) Here are a few examples of covers that will be not gain any attention at all.

 Rejected covers due to the lack of size in font, color co-ordination and cramped picture and font.

 After choosing one of the two covers offered, you can have changes done if you are not happy with the colour, font, image, etc. Remember that the primary job of your cover designer is to select the right dimensions, create a cover that looks attractive, stand out and draw the attention of potential readers.